liquidregistrar/liquid-docs/docs/source/accountstartup.rst

 Reseller Account Startup
 ========================

-Upon activating your Reseller account with LogicBoxes, you need to make the following settings within your Reseller Control Panel to begin selling Products to your Customers and Sub-Resellers:
+Upon activating your Reseller account with Liqu.id, you need to make the following settings within your Reseller Control Panel to begin selling Products to your Customers and Sub-Resellers:

 Select your Selling Currency
 ----------------------------